-Most of the APIs covered in this document are available in VxFS 4.0 and subsequent releases.
-The APIs in Chapter 5 "VxFS I/O" are available in VxFS 4.0, subsequent releases, and several releases prior.
+Most of the APIs covered in this document are available in VxFS 4.1 and subsequent releases.
+The APIs in Chapter 5.
+"VxFS I/O" on page 47 are available in VxFS 4.1, subsequent releases, and several releases prior.